starkatt/Cocksmithing/cocksmithing.md

 Mix the silicone thoroughly, making sure to scrape the bottom and sides of the container.
 Don't worry too much about creating bubbles -- they're inevitable, and will be removed by the vacuum degassing.

-Add and thoroughly mix any desired pigments.While a two-color pour is pictured, I strongly recommend sticking with single colors until you're comfortable with the process.
+Add and thoroughly mix any desired pigments.
+While a multi-color pour is pictured, I strongly recommend sticking with single colors until you're comfortable with the process.
 A marbling technique is discussed later in this document.

 ## Degassing
 Placing the silicone mixture under a vacuum will suck out any entrapped air bubbles, which would otherwise cause pores and cavities in a finished toy.
 Vacuum degassing is required for a quality product.